alyssaong1/VoIPBot/README.md

 There are 2 steps to this: 1.
 Building pjsip libraries (this has to be done in a unix based environment) and 2.
 Building the python modules.
 The SIP client was set up in an Ubuntu VM.

-Run the following commands to download and build both pjsip and its python modules:
+Run the following commands to download and build both pjsip and its python modules (thanks to [this](http://stackoverflow.com/a/30768314) helpful stack overflow answer):

 ```bash
 wget "http://www.pjsip.org/release/2.6/pjproject-2.6.tar.bz2"